Richard Parmater Pettipiece: Early years

 Richard Parmeter Pettipiece was born in Ontario in 1875.

 He was a newspaper vendor in Calgary as a boy, then joined the printing trade in 1890.

 In 1894 he moved to South Edmonton (later renamed Strathcona), now a part of Edmonton and started a weekly newspaper, the South Edmonton News.
 Not even 20 years old, he was nicknamed "the boy editor."

 His newspaper favoured freer trade with the U.S. Its editorial stance was "an advocate of radical tariff reform while in general principle it will be independent."

 The first ice hockey match between the newly formed South Edmonton Shamrocks and the Edmonton Thistles was held on 31 January 1896.

 Pettipiece was secretary of the Shamrocks, which he supported in his paper.
 He was also active in the local branch of the Orange Order.

 He left South Edmonton in 1896 to found a weekly paper in Revelstoke, British Columbia, but soon sold it.

-Pettipiece began to publish the Lardeau Eagle in Ferguson, British Columbia, a miner's journal that published the views of the Canadian Socialist League (CSL).
+Pettipiece began to publish the Lardeau Eagle in Ferguson, British Columbia.
+The Eagle was a miner's newspaper that published the views of the Canadian Socialist League (CSL).

 In 1900 Pettipiece supported female enfranchisement in the Lardeau Eagle.

-A strike began in Rossland, British Columbia in July 1901 in response to efforts by the mining companies to break the Western Federation of Miners (WFM) locals.
+A strike began in Rossland, British Columbia in July 1901 in response to efforts by mining companies to break the Western Federation of Miners (WFM) locals.

 The companies ignored the Alien Labor Law and brought strike-breakers from the United States in large numbers.

-When the WFM called on the federal government to take action the prime minister Wilfrid Laurier and the justice minister David Mills replied that they did not have jurisdiction.
+When the WFM called on the federal government to take action, Prime Minister Wilfrid Laurier and justice minister David Mills replied that they did not have jurisdiction.
 Pettipiece said "the Laurier government is afraid to enforce the provisions of a law placed in the statutes by themselves."
-The strike had collapsed by November.
+The strike collapsed by November.

-In 1901 Pettipiece settled in Vancouver, where he joined the Vancouver Province.
+In 1901 Pettipiece settled in Vancouver, where he worked for the Vancouver Province.

-In 1902 Pettipiece sold the Lardeau Eagle and bought an interest in Toronto-based CSL organ Citizen and Country, which he moved to Vancouver.
+In 1902 Pettipiece sold the Lardeau Eagle and bought an interest in the Toronto-based CSL organ Citizen and Country, which he moved to Vancouver.

-With the help of the founder George Weston Wrigley the paper began to appear in July 1902 as the Canadian Socialist.
+He had help from the founder George Weston Wrigley.

+Starting in July 1902 the Citizen and Country began appearing in Vancouver as the Canadian Socialist.
+The Canadian Socialist was aligned with the Canadian Socialist League.
+In October 1902 Pettipiece renamed the paper the Western Socialist.